coder187/CI_MS1_BusHire/README.md

 5. Click **Save**.

 ## Deploy Locally via GIT
-1. On GitHub, navigate to the main page of the repository.
+1. On GitHub, navigate to the main page of the repository [github.com/coder187/CI_MS1_BusHire](https://github.com/coder187/CI_MS1_BusHire)
 2. Above the list of files, click Code.
 ![](https://docs.github.com/assets/images/help/repository/code-button.png)
 3. To clone the repository using HTTPS, under "Clone with HTTPS", copy the link text or click the icon to right.